2310 Criteria for Immediate or Expedited Responses to Service Requests

 Within five workdays of screening for CAS or PHC, using the original date of the request for services, assigned staff must enter all relevant data into the Community Services Interest List (CSIL) if FC enrollment is:

-• not open and the applicant does not meet the screening criteria for CAS or PHC.
+• it is not open and the applicant does not meet the screening criteria for CAS or PHC.

-The original date of the request for services is the date the applicant called in requesting services, listed on Form 2110, Community Services Intake.
+The original date of the request for services is the date the applicant called to request services, which is listed on Form 2110, Community Services Intake.

 FC Services Pending the CAS Eligibility Decision